Gigaspaces/xap-docs/site/content/xap/12.3/overview/the-runtime-environment.markdown

 Usually, a single GSA is run per machine.
 If you're setting up multiple Service Grids separated by [Lookup Groups or Locators](#lus), you'll probably start a GSA per machine per group.

-The GSA exposes the ability to start, restart, and kill a process either using the [Administration and Monitoring API]({{% latestjavaurl%}}/administration-and-monitoring-overview.html) or the GigaSpaces UI.
+The GSA exposes the ability to start, restart, and kill a process either using the [Administration API](../dev-java/administration-and-monitoring-overview.html) or the GigaSpaces Management Center.

 ## Process Management